-So, batteries comprise three things.
-A cathode, an anode, and an electrolyte.
+Batteries comprise three things: a cathode, an anode, and an electrolyte.
 Batteries work by flowing ions between a cathode and anode through the electrolyte.

 Conventional lithium-ion batteries are built on liquid battery chemistry.
 That is, they comprise a solid cathode and anode, with a liquid electrolyte solution connecting the two.

 These batteries have worked wonders for years.
-But, due to the physical constraints of dealing with a liquid electrolyte, they are now reaching their limit in terms of energy cell density — which basically means that if we want our phones, watches, and electric cars to last longer and charge faster, we need a fundamentally different battery.
+But due to the physical constraints of dealing with a liquid electrolyte, they are now reaching their limit in terms of energy cell density.
+That basically means that if we want our phones, watches, and electric cars to last longer and charge faster, we need a fundamentally different battery.

 That breakthrough is the solid-state battery.

-With solid-state batteries, or SSBs, the name pretty much says it all: Take the liquid electrolyte solution in conventional batteries, compress it into a solid, and create a small, hypercompact solid battery that — because it has zero wasted space — lasts far longer and charges far faster.
+With solid-state batteries (SSBs) the name pretty much says it all.
+Take the liquid electrolyte solution in conventional batteries, compress it into a solid, and create a small, hypercompact solid battery that lasts far longer and charges far faster.